tianjianxia/tianjianxia.github.io/_posts/2022-02-26-glance-at-seattle.md

 <img src="/images/2022-02-26/img2.jpg" alt="A random sign" />

-- They do have a different skyline different from other major big cities.
+- They do have a skyline different from other major big cities.

 <img src="/images/2022-02-26/img3.jpg" alt="Somewhere in Queen Anne" />